Tulsa vs. Navy NCAA Football Odds, Plays and Insights | October 29, 2021

 Over/Under Insights

+- Tulsa has combined with its opponents to put up more than 47 points in all six games this season.

-- Tulsa and its opponents have combined to go over the current 47-point total in all six games this season.
+- Navy and its opponents have combined to score more than 47 points in six of seven games this season.

 - The two teams combine to average 43.3 points per game, 3.7 less than the over/under in this contest.